AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-command-reference/r-iccembed.md

 ---
 description: Embed Color Profile.
 Specifies whether the working ICC color profile or the profile specified with icc= should be embedded in the reply image.
-seo-description: Embed Color Profile.
-Specifies whether the working ICC color profile or the profile specified with icc= should be embedded in the reply image.
-seo-title: iccEmbed
 solution: Experience Manager
 title: iccEmbed
-uuid: ccd3fd2f-6f73-4725-a51a-9daf643d71af
 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---